adeschen/SignatureHeatmap/README.md

 If you use one of the available Basal-like/Classical gene list, the appropriate paper should be referenced.

-For Moffitt et al 2015
+For Moffitt et al. 2015

 > Moffitt RA, Marayati R, Flate EL et al. Virtual microdissection identifies distinct tumor- and stroma-specific subtypes of pancreatic ductal adenocarcinoma.
 Nat Genet.
 2015 Oct;47(10):1168-78. doi: 10.1038/ng.3398.
 Epub 2015 Sep 7.
 PMID: 26343385; PMCID: PMC4912058.